embrisa/screeps-kingdom-ai/README.md

 git clone https://github.com/<your-username>/screeps-kingdom-ai.git
 cd screeps-kingdom-ai

+# 1. Install Node.js 16 (recommended)
+# Using nvm (recommended):
+nvm install 16
+nvm use 16

-# 1. Install dependencies
+# 2. Install dependencies
 npm install

-# 2. Configure your screeps credentials
-cp .env.example .env   # fill in email, token, branch

-# 3. Initialize and launch a local simulation (optional)
+# 3. Initialize the local Screeps server
-npm run sim:init   # only the first time to create config npm run sim        # start the server with Steam auth
+npm run sim:init

+# 4. Start the local server
+npm run sim

-# 4. Build your bundle (local use only)
+# 5. Build your AI bundle
 npm run build

-# 5. Upload the bundle to Screeps (online shard)
+# 6. Upload the bundle to Screeps (online shard)
 npm run push   # uses SCREEPS_TOKEN & SCREEPS_BRANCH from .env

+# 7. Run tests and linting
+npm test
+npm run lint
 ```

+### Local Development

+This project is configured to use the official `screeps` package for local development, which provides a command-line interface to run a private server.
+Ensure you are using Node.js v16, as specified in the `.nvmrc` file.

+Your local client will look for scripts in:
+`"/Users/philippetillheden/Library/Application Support/Screeps/scripts/0_0_0_0___21025/default"`

+You can build and copy the script automatically by running:
+`npm run build:deploy`

+### Debugging

+The AI includes a built-in logger with multiple verbosity levels.
+You can control the log output from the in-game console by setting `Memory.logLevel`.

+*   `Memory.logLevel = 0` (DEBUG): Shows all messages, including profiler data.
+*   `Memory.logLevel = 1` (INFO): The default level; shows standard events like spawning.
+*   `Memory.logLevel = 2` (WARN): Shows warnings.
+*   `Memory.logLevel = 3` (ERROR): Shows only errors.

 ---